Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 - A transfer of any amount of a token type to a contract address MUST call receive hook function on the receiving smart contract with a :ref:`receive hook parameter<CIS-1-functions-transfer-receive-hook-parameter>`.
 - Let ``operator`` be an operator of the address ``owner``.
 A transfer of any amount of a token type from an address ``owner`` sent by an address ``operator`` MUST be executed as if the transfer was sent by ``owner``.
 - The contract function MUST reject if a receive hook function called on the contract receiving tokens rejects.
+- The balance of an address not owning any amount of a token type SHOULD be treated as having a balance of zero.

 .. warning::